 The sales team is then in charge of closing a certain amount of deals from that list.
 It is usually during this last step that the SQL has a first glimpse of the product through a live demo made by the sales team.
 Eventually, the customer success team takes over to carry on with customers.

 This Traditional Acquisition Model, still used by an important number of companies, had the merit of defining a clear process on how to internally deal with lead generation.
 However, the main problem with that approach is that it substantially omits the user experience.

 This model fails to provide a positive user experience mainly due to the long period of time happening outside of the product.
 This “outside of product engagement” journey is a critical source of friction for the prospect.

-In the real-time world we are living in today, where immediacy has become a norm, it is very frustrating for any lead that showed interest for a product to not being able to have an immediate hands-on it.
+In the real-time world we are living in, where immediacy has become the norm, it is very frustrating for any lead that showed interest for a product to not be able to have an immediate hands-on it.

 Conversely, a lead that has downloaded an e-book (or any other piece of content from the company) for information purposes only and is being contacted by a sales person will also have this feeling of dissatisfaction.

 In the prospect’s mind, these two points of frustration can be summarized as follow: “Don’t tell me, let me try!”.

 Lastly, this process also creates internal frustration and complains that are often created between marketing and sales teams with regards to the quality of the leads transmitted.

 - Product-Led Acquisition Model (2nd Gen — GAS)

 In comparison with the Traditional Acquisition Model, the Product-Led Acquisition Model is shaped in a way to maximize, from the very beginning of the customer lifecycle, the time spent by the user inside the product rather than outside.
 Using this process enables companies to drastically improve the quality of their lead qualification based on critical in-product behavioral data instead of biased data from outside of the product.